webpro255/HiddenSecTools/README.md

     ```bash
     fls -r -o 63 disk_image.dd > output.txt
     ```
+    This command lists files and directories from the disk image disk_image.dd, starting at offset 63, and saves the results in output.txt.
   ### 5. [Volatility](https://github.com/volatilityfoundation/volatility)
 - **Description**: Volatility is a leading memory forensics framework used to extract digital artifacts from RAM dumps.
 It helps investigators analyze system memory to uncover evidence of malware, unauthorized access, and other security incidents.
 Volatility supports a wide range of memory image formats and is essential for conducting thorough digital forensic investigations.
 - **Use Cases**: